General Requirements for all B.A., B.S., and B.Mus. Degrees

 Minimum Grade Requirement

-A music student, either major or minor, must achieve a minimum grade of 'C' in each music course, either resident or transfer, which is applicable to a degree program in music before the student will be eligible for graduation.
+A music student, either major or minor, must achieve a minimum grade of C in each music course, either resident or transfer, which is applicable to a degree program in music before the student will be eligible for graduation.

 Ensemble Participation

-An undergraduate music major must:
+An undergraduate music major must complete the following:

-1. Earn a minimum of eight credits in ensemble participation to be eligible for graduation, and
+- Earn a minimum of eight credits in ensemble participation to be eligible for graduation, and

-2. Enroll in an ensemble, to be assigned by the student’s studio instructor, during each semester of full-time study on the University of Idaho Moscow Campus.
+- Enroll in an ensemble, to be assigned by the student’s studio instructor, during each semester of full-time study on the University of Idaho Moscow Campus.

 For curricular purposes, "ensemble" is defined to mean:

-• Transfer students must have a minimum of four semesters of ensemble participation at U of I.
+Note: Transfer students must have a minimum of four semesters of ensemble participation at U of I.

 Convocation-Recital Attendance

-Because listening experiences constitute an area of major importance in the study of music, all music majors and music minors are required to register for MUSX 140; music majors must attend 10 recitals per semester for seven semesters and music minors must attend 10 recitals per semester for two semesters.
-Transfer students must pass MUSX 140 during each semester of full-time study on the University of Idaho Moscow Campus.
+Because listening experiences constitute an area of major importance in the study of music, all music majors and music minors are required to register for MUSX 1400; music majors must attend 10 recitals per semester for seven semesters, and music minors must attend 10 recitals per semester for two semesters.
+Transfer students must pass MUSX 1400 during each semester of full-time study on the University of Idaho Moscow Campus.
 Students must attend a full concert or program in order for it to be counted toward convocation-recital requirements.
 Recital credit will not be granted for those performances in which a student participates.
 In addition, music majors must attend the weekly convocation series (studio class, area recital, and convocation).

 Upper-Division Standing (UDS)

-1. Have completed with a 'C' or better, or be currently enrolled in, one semester of MUSA 115 and three semesters of MUSA 124 or MUSA 134 (depending on the student's degree program), MUSA 146, MUSC 140, MUSC 142, MUSH 111, and a grade of 'P' in MUSX 101.
+- Completed with a C or better, or be currently enrolled in, one semester of MUSA 1150 and three semesters of MUSA 1240 or MUSA 1340 (depending on the student's degree program), MUSA 1460, MUSC 1400, MUSC 1420, MUSH 1110, and a grade of P in MUSX 1010.

 An Upper Division Standing jury examination presented after the second week will not count towards the semester in which it was presented.
 Students who fail to pass the UDS requirements within two tries are ineligible to continue to pursue a music major.